Max Moebus

 (2024).
 Assessing the Role of the Autonomic Nervous System as a Driver of Sleep Quality in Patients With Multiple Sclerosis: Observation Study.
 In JMIR NT.

 (2024).
 Predicting Sleep Quality via Unsupervised Learning of Cardiac Activity.
-In EMBC 2024.
+In IEEE EMBC 2024.